YounessBird/YoutuControl/README.md

 - You can play pause loop, move next or back
 - You can control more that just one video at a time
 - you can search any selected text on youtube. by selecting the text you wish to search the option "Search Youtube for <Your selected text>" will show up     in the context menu.
-- You can import your favourit playlists to play from the context menu
-- You can save your favourit video to your playlist
+- You can save your favourit video to your playlists
-- You can choose how many options you wish to see in your context menu
+- You can choose which options you wish to see in your context menu